-Do you know about the Edogawa Ward in Tokyo?
-It is one of the 23 wards of Tokyo, with various unique neighbourhoods and areas, along with different things to do and sights to see.
-If you are wondering what is Adachi ward, the different areas inside Adachi, the best things to do, history, accommodation and more, check out this ultimate Adachi ward area guide.
+Have you heard about Edogawa Ward in Tokyo?
+As one of the 23 wards of Tokyo, Edogawa boasts various unique neighbourhoods and areas, offering different attractions and sights to explore.
+For a comprehensive guide to Edogawa Ward, including its distinct areas, top attractions, history, accommodation options, and more, check out this ultimate Edogawa Ward guide.

 Edogawa-ku is the easternmost of Tokyo’s 23 wards.
 It is almost always treated as if it were in Chiba Prefecture, but in terms of access from central Tokyo via the Sobu Line, the Keiyo Line, or the Tozai Subway Line, it is no different from the residents of Chiba Prefecture.